 Pomcor is a graduate of the San Diego CONNECT Springboard program.
-We are currently based in the Sacramento area.
-Find out more about us in the company page.
-Please contact us if you are interested in licensing our intellectual property or taking advantage of our consulting services.
+We are currently based in Sacramento.
+You can find out more about us in the company page.